The AutoLyap software suite for computer-assisted Lyapunov analyses of first-order methods: Introduction

 \subsection{Organization}

-The paper is organized as follows. \Cref{sec:simple_example} provides an introductory example demonstrating how AutoLyap can be used to derive convergence results for the Douglas--Rachford method under various scenarios, offering users a first glimpse of its functionality. \Cref{sec:problem_and_algorithm} details our modeling approach for structured optimization and inclusion problems and the algorithms we use to solve them.
+The rest of the paper is organized as follows. \Cref{sec:prelim} contains the notation used and mathematical preliminaries.
+In \Cref{sec:problem_and_algorithm}, we detail our modeling approach to structured optimization and inclusion problems, and the algorithms we use to solve them.
 In \Cref{sec:analysis}, we outline the types of Lyapunov analyses considered.
-Additional numerical examples and results are presented in \Cref{sec:examples_numerical_results}.
-The complete mathematical development underlying the tools implemented in the package is given in \Cref{sec:math}.
+Throughout \Cref{sec:problem_and_algorithm,sec:analysis}, we use the \texttt{Python} package \texttt{AutoLyap} as the reference implementation.
+In Section~\ref{sec:autolyap_jl}, we discuss the architecture of \texttt{AutoLyap.jl}, explain how its design differs from the \texttt{Python} package \texttt{AutoLyap}, and note that the two packages maintain near-identical syntax for end users.
 Finally, \Cref{sec:conclusions} offers concluding remarks and discusses avenues for future research.